BogdanGryekhovodov/tokend/user-guide/docs/Wallet/CSV-file-for-mass-transfers.md

-# CSV file for mass transfers
+# Create a CSV file for mass transfer

 **CSV** file for mass transfers contain the following information: